ghacks Technology News

 3. LEAP Authentication

 It relies on its users and their passwords.
-LEAP requires strong passwords to be relativly secure and we all know about the passwords of normal day users.
+LEAP requires strong passwords to be relatively secure and we all know about the passwords of normal day users.

 4. Disable DHCP

 DHCP allows the automatic assignment of IP addresses.
 If you disable it you have to assign all IPs manually.
-It is not taking longer than 10 seconds to figure out the IP scheme of any network and assign the own IP address.
+Attackers have various tools available that they can use to detect the local IP range of a network, and then it is only a matter of setting the attacking device's IP address to one within range.

 5. Antenna Placement

-This is pretty useless as well, telling everyone to move their antenna in the midth of the room and running them with little power.
+This is pretty useless as well, telling everyone to move their antenna to the middle of the room or running the antenna with low power.
 The antenna of the access point is not the only factor that determines if it can be reached, the antenna of the client is also a factor.
 What if the hacker has a bigger antenna that still reaches your access point ?

 6. Just use 802.11a or Bluetooth